qwyjibojones/o2-pushbutton/omar/openshift/README.md

 This is a quick start guide on installing the O2 distribution.
 We will assume that all O2 Docker images have been built and are available from a docker registry.

 Before we do a full deploy we need to have two services, **omar-config-server** and **omar-eureka-server**, start before all other services.
+All other services will pull their configuration from the omar-config-server and register themselves with eureka.
 We will also go ahead and create all configmaps and Persistent volumes.
 To execute this, we will create two install deployments that will do the first two services mentioned and then a full install for all the other services.

 It is important to note that some things in the full service install example cannot be placed in the documentation and will need to be filled in by the installer before installing the distribution.
 This may include docker registry credentials if you are using a private/protected repo or database credentials or any other private or site specific values that will need to be replaced.
 We will annotate the files used in the installation and will place an **ADD_VALUE_HERE** to indicate where you must modify the contents.
 Although,  you will need to verify all fields to make sure no other values need modified for your environment.